 It’s important to understand what you might be entitled to under the plan itself.
 But you should take the time to review ALL available employee benefits.

-You might find other available plans or benefits that you could be otherwise entitled to, such as a health savings account or a non-qualified plan.
+You might find other available plans or benefits that you could be otherwise entitled to, such as a health savings account, employee stock, or a non-qualified plan, such as deferred compensation.

-2. Taking a taxable distribution when you don’t have to.
+Mistake #2: Taking a taxable distribution when you don’t have to

 When it comes to moving money from a qualified retirement plan, that’s called a distribution.

-Direct rollover.
-This is a request to the plan administrator to directly transfer the funds into another retirement account.
-Some plan administrators will establish a separate account within the plan (pursuant to the QDRO).
+A direct rollover is a request to the plan administrator to directly transfer the funds into another retirement account.
+Some plan administrators will establish a separate account within the plan, if that is what the QDRO directs.

-60-day rollover.
-If you don’t arrange for a direct rollover from the plan administrator, you will receive a check for the specified amount, minus income taxes.
-The IRS requires that all retirement plan distributions (not including direct rollovers), be subject to a 20% withholding, even if you intend to roll it over later.
+If you don’t arrange for a direct rollover from the plan administrator, you will likely receive a check for the specified amount, minus income taxes.
+The IRS requires that all retirement plan distributions be subject to a 20% withholding, even if you intend to roll it over later.
+However, this does not apply to direct rollovers or trustee-to-trustee transfers.

-Generally speaking, you have 60 days from the date you receive a QDRO distribution to roll it over into another plan or IRA.
+Generally speaking, you have 60 days from the date you receive a QDRO distribution to deposit the money over into another plan or IRA.
 After 60 days, that money is considered to be taxable income, and subject to federal income taxes (and possibly an early withdrawal penalty).

 For people who are able to complete a direct rollover, there isn’t usually an issue.
 However, if you receive a check, and your intention is to put this money into your own IRA, be careful.